On this page

 Responsible for a range of services that support all students across any stage of their journey at the University, from prospective and current students through to student alumni.
 They also have oversight of all campuses operations, preparation centres and global learning centres.

-Tere McGonagle-Daly is a seasoned marketing and international strategist, with senior management experience in universities in New Zealand, Australia and the United Kingdom.
+Tere McGonagle-Daly is a seasoned marketing and international strategist, having held senior positions at universities in New Zealand, Australia and the United Kingdom.

-He has a Bachelor of Liberal Studies in Management Systems and Human Resources and a Postgraduate Diploma in Management Systems from the University of Waikato.
-He also has a Master of Research from London South Bank University.
-He’s currently working towards his doctorate in the field of international strategy.
+He has a Bachelor of Liberal Studies in Management Systems and Human Resources and a Postgraduate Diploma in Management Systems from the University of Waikato (NZ).
+He also holds a Professional Doctorate in Business from London South Bank University (UK).
+His research interests focus on global strategy and evaluation, marketing and analytics, and student experience.

 He has worked for Study Group International, held Board positions with Chambers of Commerce, Chartered Management Institute and Business Improvement Districts.
+He is currently an Associate Editor for the Journal of the Australian and New Zealand Student Services Association (JANZSSA).
 Tere has also spoken at numerous international conferences on branding, student experience, advancement and strategy.

 Tere has received national awards in marketing, widening participation, student experience, community PR and fundraising.
 He has a strong commitment to widening participation – especially for those in social care.